rrd108/vue-mess-detector/docs/rules/rrd/huge-files.md

 # Huge Files

 Checks if the combined length of script, template, and CSS in a Vue component is too long.
-The default threshold for a warning is 300 lines, and for an error is 500 lines.
+The default threshold for a warning is **300** lines, and for an error is **twice that length**.

 ## ❓ Why it's good to follow this rule?